 Franchising in Scotland

-Whilst most economies in 2014/2015 were struggling for positive news, Scotland’s franchising sector increased by 14%.
+Whilst most economies have been struggling over recent years for positive news, Scotland’s franchising sector increased by 14%.
 That equated to an annual turnover of £800m, generated by over 2,200 businesses, with more than 32,000 employees.
 It seems like it might be a good time to get involved…

 Every year NatWest and the British Franchise Association produce a report on the industry.
 Given the often quoted failure rates for independent startup businesses, the fact that the report showed 92% of all franchise units to be profitable is really quite remarkable – as well as very attractive to someone who wants to go into business for themselves.